chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 In the [previous post](/post/quadtrees/) in the [Data Structures and Algorithms in the Wild](/series/data-structures-and-algorithms-in-the-wild/) series, we discussed the quadtree, a tree data structure used to index locations in two-dimensional space.
 In this post, we'll look into another data structure called the trie.

 Like the quadtree, the trie is also a tree structure.
-But, while quadtrees search through locations, tries search through text.
+But, while quadtrees search locations, tries search text.

 ## Prefix tries